checkmarble/marble-backend/README.md

 - in dev or staging environments, -server additionally runs the seed script from pg_repository/seed.go.
 - in the cloud staging environment, two Cloud Run jobs exist to take the migrations/wipe actions

+## Mock

+To be able to generate mock you need to first install the mock library localy:
+`go install go.uber.org/mock/mockgen`

+And to run the all the generator:
+`go generate ./...`

 ## API

 The rooting of the application is defined inside `api/routes.go`